catevag/Exam-Theoretical-Numerical-Aspects-of-Nuclear-Physics/README.md

      - V_coulomb = -1/r
      - V_real = -1/r - e^{-r}/r (used to generate "true" data)
      - V_eff: regularized potential with parameters tuned via phase shifts.
+   The user can modify the form of the short range potential and of the effective potential as they wish.
+This must be done inside the functions which initialize the two potentials, in the first part of the code, namely short_range_initialization and effective_initialization.

 3. Solving Schrödinger equation using Numerov integration
    - Solves the Schrödinger equation using an outward + inward integration scheme.